Kazeazen/Kazeazen/README.md

 - 👋 Hi, I’m @Kazeazen, or James Thomason
-- 👀 I’m interested in Software Engineering, Data Science, and Data Engineering.
+- 👀 I’m interested in Software Development, Backend Development, Data Science, Data Engineering.
 - 🌱 I’m currently in my last semester at the University of Arizona.
 I am set to graduate in May 2022.
 - 💞️ I have experience in OOP, Front End Development, Beginner Back End Development with NodeJS/Express, MongoDB, SQL, R, AWS Cloud services, and various other technologies.
 - 📫 Contact me at jamesthomason6152@gmail.com